linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM/Part 4 - Fixed-Income Securities/Chapter 14 - Bond Prices and Yields.md

 $$
 \$ 70 \times Annuity factor(8\%, 2) + \$ 1,000 \times PV factor(8\%, 2) = \$ 982.17
-$$ thereby providing a capital gain over the year of  $7.94.
-If an investor had purchased the bond at$ 974.23, the total return over the year would equal the coupon payment plus capital gain, or  $70 +$ 7.94 = $77.94.
-This represents a rate of return of  $77.94/974.23, or 8\%, exactly the rate of return currently available elsewhere in the market.
+$$ thereby providing a capital gain over the year of  \$7.94.
+If an investor had purchased the bond at\$ 974.23, the total return over the year would equal the coupon payment plus capital gain, or  $70 +$ 7.94 = \$77.94.
+This represents a rate of return of  \$77.94/974.23, or 8\%, exactly the rate of return currently available elsewhere in the market.

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-12-10/671ed89c-9f15-4f1f-83ef-906b19e5f9bf/be6c6e1e0ada59fadecf7e1dcd30b9df74595b2a650531c409cb594b083f9a85.jpg)